WordNet

 WordNet is a lexical database of semantic relations between words that links words into semantic relations including synonyms, hyponyms, and meronyms.
 The synonyms are grouped into synsets with short definitions and usage examples.
 It can thus be seen as a combination and extension of a dictionary and thesaurus.
-While it is accessible to human users via a web browser, its primary use is in automatic text analysis and artificial intelligence applications.
-It was first created in the English language and the English WordNet database and software tools have been released under a BSD style license and are freely available for download from that WordNet website.
+Its primary use is in automatic text analysis and artificial intelligence applications.
+It was first created in the English language and the English WordNet database and software tools have been released under a BSD style license and are freely available for download.
+The latest official release from Princeton was released in 2011.
+Princeton currently has no plans to release any new versions due to staffing and funding issues.
+New versions are still being released annually through the Open English WordNet website.
+Until about 2024 an online version was previously available through wordnet.princeton.edu.
+That version of WordNet has been deprecated, but a new online version is available at en-word.net.
 There are now WordNets in more than 200 languages.

 History and team members

 WordNet was first created in 1985, in English only, in the Cognitive Science Laboratory of Princeton University under the direction of psychology professor George Armitage Miller.
 It was later directed by Christiane Fellbaum.
 The project was initially funded by the U.S. Office of Naval Research, and later also by other U.S. government agencies including the DARPA, the National Science Foundation, the Disruptive Technology Office (formerly the Advanced Research and Development Activity) and REFLEX.
 George Miller and Christiane Fellbaum received the 2006 Antonio Zampolli Prize for their work with WordNet.

 The Global WordNet Association is a non-commercial organization that provides a platform for discussing, sharing and connecting WordNets for all languages in the world.
 Christiane Fellbaum and Piek Th.J.M.
 Vossen are its co-presidents.